Rjoydip/node-mailer/README.md

 ![Image 5](/docs/img5.png)

 ***Note***
-> Make sure if you appling gmail user and password as auth then enable less sequrity app permission.
+> Make sure if you appling gmail user and password as auth then enable [lesssecureapps permission](https://myaccount.google.com/lesssecureapps).